About Us

 To ensure independence and objectivity, GIAD reports independently to the AC and has no responsibilities or authority over any of the activities it reviews.
 GIAD’s scope of work and activities are guided by the Internal Audit Charter, mandatory elements of The Institute of Internal Auditors’ International Professional Practices Framework and relevant regulatory guidelines.

-Periodic follow up reviews are conducted to ensure adequate and timely implementation of Management’s action plans.
+Periodic follow-up reviews are conducted to ensure adequate and timely implementation of Management’s action plans.
 Further information on the activities of GIAD can be found in the AC Report.

-7. BRIBERY MANAGEMENT SYSTEMS
+8. ANTI-BRIBERY MANAGEMENT SYSTEMS

 a.
 Top level commitment